ktlim/LDM-148/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This archives into the Data Backbone any raw images that were missed by the primary archiving services due to network or other outage.
-It retrieves information from the EFD to generate metadata.
+It retrieves information -- the same sets as specified for the primary archiving services -- from the EFD to generate metadata.
 The image pixels and metadata are then permanently archived in the Data Backbone.

 Requirements partially satisfied: DMS-REQ-0004, DMS-REQ-0284, DMS-REQ-0318,